alphagov/forms-deploy/infra/deployments/forms/account/README.md

-# infra/deployments/account
+# infra/deployments/forms/account

-This Terraform root deployment lays the groundwork in an AWS account, ready for the subsequent deployment of one of the other deployments in `infra/deployments`.
+This Terraform root deployment lays the groundwork in an AWS account, ready for the subsequent deployment of the rest of the `forms` deployment (`infra/deployment/forms`).

 Example of things configured in this root are:
 * Account contact details